Chevrolet van: Chevrolet

 Offered in 10, 20, and 30 series, the Chevrolet Chevy Van cargo van and Chevrolet Sportvan passenger van were joined by multiple nameplates through the production of the third generation.
-Revived from the Tri-Five station wagon series, the 1971-1996 Beauville was the highest-trim Chevrolet passenger van, offering upgraded seats and interior trim.
-From 1977 to 1981, the Nomad was produced as a hybrid cargo/passenger van; a five-passenger vehicle, the Nomad combined the interior trim of the Beauville with a large paneled cargo area.
-The Caravan (produced from 1977 to 1980) was a trim package intended for customization, consisting of a partially finished interior with plywood paneled walls, a rear roof vent and a rubber floor mat.
-The Bonaventure was produced during the 1980s as an intermediate trim level between the Sportvan and the Beauville.
+Revived from the Tri-Five station wagon series, the Beauville was the highest-trim Chevrolet passenger van; from 1971 to 1996, the model offered offering upgraded seats and interior trim over the Sportvan.
+During the 1980s, the Bonaventure served as an intermediate trim between the Sportvan and the Beauville.

+From 1977 to 1981, the G-series van carried the Chevrolet Nomad nameplate (for the final time).
+A hybrid of the cargo and passenger vans, the five-passenger Nomad combined the interior trim of the Beauville with a large rear cargo area, finished with a paneled interior.
+The two-seat Caravan variant (produced from 1977 to 1980) was a trim package developed for van customization, fitted with a paneled interior and rubber floor mat, along with a rear roof vent.

-As conversion vans were outfitted by second parties, such vehicles were badged with the Chevy Van (and GMC Vandura) cargo van nameplates.
+Conversion vans were outfitted on a second-party basis.
+Derived from the cargo van, such vehicles were badged using the Chevy Van/GMC Vandura nameplates.

 GMC

-Offered in 1500, 2500, and 3500 series, the GMC Vandura cargo van (stylized as VANdura from 1977 to 1982) and GMC Rally passenger van were the GMC counterparts of the Chevrolet Chevy Van and Sport Van; the GMC Gaucho was a five-passenger counterpart of the Chevrolet Nomad van, while the Gypsy was the GMC counterpart of the Caravan.
+Offered in 1500, 2500, and 3500 series, the GMC Vandura cargo van and GMC Rally passenger van were the GMC counterparts of the Chevrolet Chevy Van and Sport Van.
+From 1977 to 1982, the Vandura badging was stylized as GMC VANdura.
 In line with the GMC Sierra pickup truck, the Rally passenger van was produced across multiple trim levels, with the Rally Custom and Rally STX matching the Bonaventure and Beauville, respectively.

+Alongside the Chevrolet Nomad, the GMC Gaucho was a five-passenger van with a large cargo area; the GMC Gypsy was a two-passenger package intended for owner customization.

-Derived from the cargo van, cutaway van chassis were badged as Vanduras (and Chevy Vans); all examples were 1-ton vehicles (G3500/G30).
+Derived from the cargo van, cutaway van chassis were badged as Vanduras (and Chevy Vans).
+Based exclusively on the 1-ton payload series, the variant was fitted with either a single- or dual-rear-wheel axle.